-As such, our buoyant view of the GCC power sector is firmly in play, underpinned by (still) robust economic growth, favourable demographics and surging demand for electricity.
-Significant capacity expansion plans across the region will continue to bolster the Industry Risk scores over the longer term, as will energy mix diversification efforts, as many countries attempt to ensure lucrative hydrocarbons are preserved for export rather than burned domestically - even in a low oil price environment.
+At a sub-regional level, we emphasise that (despite the slight fall in Country Rewards scores) our buoyant view of the GCC power sector is firmly in play - underpinned by an attractive blend of low Risks and relatively high Rewards.
+Robust economic growth, favourable demographics and surging demand for electricity all present significant opportunities for investment.
+Government stimulus efforts and high levels of government spending will continue to bolster Industry Risk scores.
+Energy mix diversification efforts - as many countries attempt to ensure lucrative hydrocarbons are preserved for export rather than burned domestically - will also spur investment.